snarkify/sirius/README.md

 }
 ```

-This code will run `fold_step_count` of folding steps, and also check the proof
+This code will run `fold_step_count` of folding steps, and also check the proof after execution.
-after execution.

 # Run examples

-For runnable example, please check [examples](examples) folder.
+For runnable examples, please check [examples](examples) folder.

 ```bash
 # Alias for run the IVC for trivial `StepCircuit` (just returns its input unchanged)